mattiasmak/Polymer-gantt/README.md

 Polymer-gantt
 =============

 This is gantt-chart Web Component.
-Written using Polymer library from Google.
+Written using [Polymer library](https://github.com/polymer/polymer).

 More information will come soon...